CAN I WORK WHILE ON DISABILITY?

 There are different rules for those who are blind, also different rules for those receiving SSI benefits.
 If you receive SSI benefits, your income can not exceed the SSI income limits.
 This limit is different in every state.
 If you attempt to work and your benefits are stopped because of your earnings, and you become unable to work again because of your disabilities, you can ask SSA to restart your benefits.
 You usually do not have to file a new application if your request is within 5 years from the month your benefits stopped.
 This is considered an expedited reinstatement and you can see a previous article written regarding this on the Gardberg and Kemmerly blog page at www.gardberglaw.com.

 There are lots of rules to working while receiving Social Security benefits and you should contact your local Social Security office or visit their website.
-While our office does not help those looking for employment, if you become unable to work and need to file an application for disability, call one of the experienced disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free consultation.
+While our office does not help those looking for employment, if you become unable to work and need to file an application for disability, call one of the experienced disability attorneys at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free consultation.
 Gardberg & Kemmerly specialize in helping the injured and disabled in Alabama, Mississippi, Florida, and Louisiana.